OnionUI/Onion/website/versioned_docs/version-4.2/01-features/index.md

 <img src="https://user-images.githubusercontent.com/44569252/226447388-8c9c95f1-536a-4946-8b0f-f4b8ead0e97e.png" width="320" />

 :::note <a href="apps/game-list-options">Game List Options overview</a>
 *Game List Options (GLO Menu) is a tool to make actions for the selected game or the entire list.
-Press <kbd>Y</kbd> in a game list then from this menu you can choose the Retroarch core, download the image cover of your game (wifi/MMP required), launch a Netplay session, reset your game (to skip the last save state), filter the list of games with a keyword,...<br />Thanks to GLO menu flexibility, you can even add your own scripts here !*
+Press <kbd>Y</kbd> in a game list then from this menu you can choose the Retroarch core, download the image cover of your game (wifi/MMP required), launch a Netplay session, reset your game (to skip the last save state), filter the list of games with a keyword,...<br />Thanks to GLO menu flexibility, you can even add your own scripts here!*
 :::